 By giving identical surveys to the Mayor and Council members, and to the City Manager their team, it’s easier to see whether or not alignment exists.
 If there are areas of divergence, they must be fixed before proceeding with the strategic initiatives otherwise the foundation of your plan may have a crack in it that could eventually collapse the whole thing.
 According to Stipp, “You can’t execute a strategic plan if you have a broken organization.”

-The Mercer Group ensures that the cities they collaborate with have a strategic plan that is focussed on meeting the strategic priorities for their community.
-Follow up interviews are conducted with individual Council members and staff where main topic of discussion is the strategic focus area.
+The Mercer Group ensures that the cities they collaborate with have a strategic plan that is focused on meeting the strategic priorities for their community.
+Follow up interviews are conducted with individual Council members and staff where the main topic of discussion is the strategic focus area.

 But, one of the most important aspects of bringing in a management consulting firm is how they support the municipality from discussions, planning, and ultimately the execution of the strategic plan.
 The Mercer Group does what they call "Best Practice Maintenance" to identify programs or resources that can aid the sustainability of the infrastructure included the plan to help get to the crux the municipalities objectives.